TomsBazbauers/SnakeGame/README.md

 # SnakeGame
-Game 'Snake' - a training exercise in JavaScript
+Classic game 'Snake' - a training exercise in JavaScript
 ### To run the game:
 ```
 open => index.html